 - 1. The Ethical Conduct Committee will hear undisputed charges against a student in order to determine appropriate disciplinary measures (see 14.8). - 2.
 The Ethical Conduct Committee will hear disputed charges against a student (see 14.8). - 3.
-The Ethical Conduct Committee will hear unresolved matters from informal disciplinary conferences forwarded to it by the Dean of Students.
-They also will hear matters relating to major offenses that could lead to a student's dismissal. - 14.6 Major Offenses DCC may dismiss a student for violations of the College's standards of personal and ethical conduct that include, but are not limited to: - 1.
-Academic dishonesty - 2.
-Repeated academic misconduct including, but not limited to plagiarism or cheating - 3.
-Use or possession of beverage alcohol - 4.
-Use or possession of illegal drugs - 5.
-Use on campus of any form of tobacco - 6.
-Heterosexual misconduct or homosexual behavior - 7.
-Possession or use of sexually explicit material (print or electronic media) - 8.
-Giving false statements to the College orally or in writing (including, but not limited to, one's application for admission or registration) or altering records - 9.
-Financial irresponsibility - 10.
-Fighting - 11.
-Using abusive or vulgar language - 12.
-Theft of any kind - 13.
-Violation of civil law - 14.
-Visitation Violation (see Section 12.2b)
+The Ethical Conduct Committee will hear unresolved matters from informal disciplinary conferences forwarded to it by the VP of Student Development.
+They also will hear matters relating to major offenses that could lead to a student's dismissal.

+14.6 Major Offenses DCC may dismiss a student for violations of the College's standards of personal and ethical conduct that include, but are not limited to:

+- 1. Academic dishonesty

+- 2. Repeated academic misconduct including, but not limited to plagiarism or cheating

+- 3. Use or possession of beverage alcohol (see Section 17)

+- 4. Use or possession of illegal drugs

+- 5. Use on campus of any form of tobacco

+- 6. Heterosexual misconduct, homosexual behavior, or possession or use of sexually explicit material (print or electronic media) (including engaging in soliciting, condoning, supporting, or promoting such practices)

+- 7. Giving false statements to the College orally or in writing (including, but not limited to, one's application for admission or registration) or altering records

+- 8. Financial irresponsibility

+- 9. Fighting

+- 10. Using abusive or vulgar language

+- 11. Theft of any kind

+- 12. Violation of civil law

+- 13. Visitation Violation (see Section 12.2b)

+- 14. Recurrent, flagrant disregard for college regulations and policies

+- 15. Nonattendance of classes